 |1913–1923||Leon M. Brockway '10|

-In early 1936, an effort was made to revive the group, led by Ed Hall '24, president; Charles Robinson '21 as treasurer, and undergraduate Alden "Dutch" Wakeman '36, the alumni secretary.
-But the Second World War disrupted its activities again, and the organization went inactive.
-At the June 12, 1948 meeting, the functions of ISWZA Fraternity and of the Omicron Alumni Association were merged into a single organization, with the indefatigable Ed Hall '24 again at the helm.
+For three years, alumni could not even be certain that Omicron Zeta was still extant.
+Finally, in March 1935, the actives reached out to the alumni with a new publication, the Omicron Oracle, seeking a restoration of ties.
+Early the next year, an effort was made to revive the Omicron Alumni Association, led by Ed Hall '24, president; Charles Robinson '21 as treasurer, and undergraduate Alden "Dutch" Wakeman '36, the alumni secretary.
+But the Second World War disrupted its activities again, and the organization went inactive, with the chapter shuttered and many brothers in the service.
+Finally, at the June 12, 1948 meeting, the functions of ISWZA Fraternity and of the Omicron Alumni Association were merged into a single organization, with the indefatigable Ed Hall '24 again at the helm.

 ISWZA/OAA continues to work to raise its standards and improve the organization, to keep up the bonds of brotherhood formed at Cornell, and to support our little brothers in the active chapter.
 In 2011, an additional alumni organization was added to the fold.
-The Edgemoor Leadership Foundation, a 501(c)(3) non-profit foundation, will fund scholarships, leadership conference fees, and other educational programs for the benefit of our undergraduate members.
+The Edgemoor Leadership Foundation, a 501(c)(3) non-profit foundation, will fund scholarships, leadership conference fees, study equipment, and other educational programs.